Skip to main content

 5.2Teaching and learning in single-structure education

-Last update: 25 January 2024
+Last update: 3 December 2024

 Curriculum, subjects, number of hours

-The scope of primary / single-structure education is determined by two elements regulated by the national legislation: the core curriculum and outline timetables.
+The scope of primary or single-structure education is determined by two elements regulated by the national legislation: the core curriculum and outline timetables.
 The core curriculum establishes curricular contents for primary education.
 It provides a list of teaching and learning aims, and knowledge, skills and competences that pupils should acquire at a given education level.
 The outline timetable specifies the weekly number of hours for pupils in individual grades (semesters) in a given type of school that are allocated to classes, in particular compulsory general education classes (see below).

-In the school system currently in place, 8-year primary / single-structure education is based on the core curriculum established by the Regulation of the Minister of National Education of 14 February 2017 on the core curriculum for preschool education and the core curriculum for general education in primary schools, incl. for pupils with a moderate and severe intellectual disability, and for general education in stage I sectoral vocational schools, general education in special schools preparing for employment, and general education in post-secondary schools (Rozporządzenie Ministra Edukacji Narodowej z dnia 14 lutego 2017 r. w sprawie podstawy programowej wychowania przedszkolnego oraz podstawy programowej kształcenia ogólnego dla szkoły podstawowej, w tym dla uczniów z niepełnosprawnością intelektualną w stopniu umiarkowanym lub znacznym, kształcenia ogólnego dla branżowej szkoły I stopnia, kształcenia ogólnego dla szkoły specjalnej przysposabiającej do pracy oraz kształcenia ogólnego dla szkoły policealnej).
+In the school system currently in place, 8-year primary or single-structure education is based on the core curriculum established by the Regulation of the Minister of National Education of 14 February 2017 on the core curriculum for preschool education and the core curriculum for general education in primary schools, incl. for pupils with a moderate and severe intellectual disability, and for general education in stage I sectoral vocational schools, general education in special schools preparing for employment, and general education in post-secondary schools (Rozporządzenie Ministra Edukacji Narodowej z dnia 14 lutego 2017 r. w sprawie podstawy programowej wychowania przedszkolnego oraz podstawy programowej kształcenia ogólnego dla szkoły podstawowej, w tym dla uczniów z niepełnosprawnością intelektualną w stopniu umiarkowanym lub znacznym, kształcenia ogólnego dla branżowej szkoły I stopnia, kształcenia ogólnego dla szkoły specjalnej przysposabiającej do pracy oraz kształcenia ogólnego dla szkoły policealnej).

 All schools are required to follow the national core curriculum.
 It is implemented through school curricula which describe how the aims and contents of education are implemented as part of individual classes.
 Teachers may implement curricula which they develop independently or other curricula which they choose, provided that they are approved for use by the school head, after consultation with the teaching council (rada pedagogiczna).

-A curriculum can be:
+curriculum can be:

 • developed by the teacher individually or in cooperation with other teachers;